 3 output/products.jsonl

-The line total matches the number of exported items because JSON Lines stores one item on each line.
+The line total should match the item total from the crawl log because JSON Lines writes one item on each line.